'Absolutely devastated' Travis Scott releases statement following deaths at Astroworld Festival

 Below is the statement.

-"I am absolutely devastated by what took pace last night.
+"I am absolutely devastated by what took place last night.
 My prayers go out to the families and all those impacted by what happened at Astroworld Festival.

 Houston PD has my total support as they continue to look into the tragic loss of life.